draculavlad/LinuxGuide/HttpFolderShare.md

 * nginx version 1.6.3

-# a quick appoach with python
+# a quick approach with python
 * host current dir as your http file storage root path
 * performance issue
 * do not support multi-user scenario
+* host service on port 8000
 ```
-python -m SimpleHTTPServer 80
+python -m SimpleHTTPServer
 ```